urazovm/thcipriani.github.com/_posts/2012-10-18-move-existing-wordpress-install-to-git.md

 <hr>

 <h2>Step One:</h2>

-<strong>RSync your site to your local development environment</strong>.
+<strong>RSync your site to your local development environment.</strong>

+In order to begin to develop locally (and break the old cowboy-coding habits that you&#8217;ve undoubtedly developed over the years) you need a local copy of your site.

+ 1. Open your terminal emulator and <code>cd</code> to the direcotry in which you will be storing these files (i.e. <code>cd /srv/www/tylercipriani.com/public_html</code>)
+ 2. Rsync the <code>htdocs</code> or <code>public_html</code> from your webserver
+    into this local directory

+*&#8212;I think it&#8217;s a crime that no one references Charles Mingus in git tutorials